Canon EOS flash system: 90EX

 Introduced in autumn 2012, the Speedlite 90EX is a very small unit designed specifically for the company's first mirrorless interchangeable-lens camera, the EOS M. It runs off two AAA batteries, and can serve as a wireless flash controller.
 At introduction, the 90EX was bundled with all EOS M kits sold in the EU, though not in the U.S.

+100-series flashes

+160E

+The Speedlite 160E was a compact basic flash with a guide number of 16 m, introduced in 1988 to accompany the EOS 750/850.
+It is unique among Speedlites in being powered not by AA alkaline batteries, but by a 2CR5 lithium photo battery.
+It was replaced in 1990 by the 200E.

 200 series flashes

+200E

+The Speedlite 200E was a minor upgrade to the 160E, bumping the output to GN 20 m and taking regular AA batteries.

 220EX

 Introduced in 2000, Speedlite 220EX is a compact entry-level flash unit with a guide number of 22 m (at ISO 100).
 It operates with four AA batteries, and does not feature any wireless capabilities.

 270EX and 270EX II

 Speedlite 270EX (introduced in March 2009) and 270EX II (introduced in February 2011) are compact entry-level flashes with a guide number of 27 m (ISO 100).

 270EX features a zoom head which covers 28–55 mm lenses and bounce head capability.
 270EX II adds wireless slave mode and remote shutter triggering.